 Internet is a free place and it should be kept like that.

-Therefore here are some tips & tricks to access blocked websites.
-However some countries/institutions are strict about internet censorship.
-If that’s your case, then beware of the consequence.
+Therefore here are some tips & tricks to access blocked content.
+However, some countries/institutions are strict about internet censorship.
+So if that’s your case, then beware of the consequence.

-Access Blocked Websites (Recommended)
+Access Blocked Websites

 1. Start Simple

-Another small trick that you should try before pulling the big guns is using url shorten service.
+Another small trick that you should try before pulling the big guns is using URL shorten service.
 Try this one from Google.

 2. Use proxy website